 Understanding the basic anatomy of the perfect macaron helps.
 Here is some basic knowledge so you can make easy macarons.

-First comes the ingredients.
-Originating in Europe, macarons call for caster sugar, a grain size somewhere in between US granulated sugar and powdered sugar.
+• First comes the ingredients.
+Originating in Europe, many macaron recipes call for caster sugar, a grain size somewhere in between US granulated sugar and powdered sugar.
+This is challenging to find in the states, so this recipes just uses the standard granulated and powdered sugars and still turns out perfectly.

-Filling for macarons also vary from classic buttercreams, to jams and even frothy, meringue based icings.
+• Filling for macarons also vary from classic buttercreams, to jams, lemon curd and even frothy, meringue based icings.
 This largely depends on personal preference.
 I prefer a buttercream, as it literally melts in your mouth.

 Store macarons in an airtight container at room temperature for up to two days, or in the refrigerator for up to one week.
-For longer storage, freeze them in an airtight container for up to two months.
+Storing them in the fridge ensures that the shells keep their signature texture.

 Christmas Macaron Recipe FAQs